Pull Request Cycle Time Calculator

 Should draft time count in PR cycle time?

-Count draft time when you want the full created-to-merged lifetime.
-Use ready-for-review mode when drafts are common and you want the review lane to start when the author asks for feedback.
-Keep the same choice when comparing reporting windows.
+Count draft time with Created when you want the full pull request lifetime.
+Use Ready for review when drafts are common and the review queue should start only after the author asks for feedback.

 Why are open PRs excluded from the average?

-Open PRs do not have a completed merge timestamp, so their final cycle time is unknown.
-They still appear as queue context, but using them in a completed-cycle average would understate long-running work.
+Open rows do not have a completed merge timestamp, so their final cycle time is unknown.
+They appear as queue context, but including them in a completed-cycle average would understate long-running work.

 What is the difference between cycle time and pickup wait?

 Cycle time runs from the selected start to merge.
-Pickup wait runs from the selected start to the first review signal or approval when that is the first review-like timestamp available.
-A PR can have acceptable cycle time and still have slow pickup.
+Pickup wait runs from the selected start to the first review signal, or to approval when approval is the first review-like timestamp available.

 Glossary:

-- The elapsed time from the selected PR start timestamp to merge for a completed pull request.
+- Elapsed time from the selected pull request start to merge.

 - Pickup wait

-- The time from the selected start timestamp to the first review signal or approval timestamp.
+- Elapsed time from the selected start to the first review signal or approval.

 - P85

-- A completed pull request whose cycle time is greater than the selected cycle target.
+- The share of merged pull requests whose cycle time exceeded the selected cycle target.

 - Unattributed time